hurgleburgler/jQuery-Background-Changer/README.md

-Hex Exploding Input is a jQuery Widget Factory plugin with Themeroller support.
+Background Changer is a jQuery Widget Factory plugin with Themeroller support.

 ### Example:
     $('#bg-changer').bgchanger({